 Accreditation of prior learning (APL)

-The APL process enables you to apply for exemption from study of module(s) and to be awarded credit to your course for those modules.
+The APL process enables you to apply for exemption from study of module(s) or a programme Level(s) and to be awarded credit for those modules or Levels.
 The award of credit will be based on recognition of relevant previous study or learning experience that you may have undertaken.
 Exemption cannot be given for part of a module and there are limits on the amount of APL allowed.
 Please refer to the University’s Accreditation of Prior Learning Policy and Procedure and Guidance for APL Applications for further information on eligibility and criteria.